02loveslollipop/MiPedido/apiDoc.md

 }
 ```

-### Close Order (Get final order)
+### Finalize Order (Get final order)

-**URL**: `/v1/order/{order_id}/close`
+**URL**: `/v1/order/{order_id}/finalize`
 **Method**: `POST`
 **Auth required**: `Yes`
 **Auth type**: `JWT`
 **Content-Type**: `application/json`
-**Description**: Closes the order and returns the final order with all the products and ingredients agregated by product and ingredients (So if two users have the same product with the same ingredients, it will be agregated.
-But if at least one ingredient is different, it will be considered a different product).
-If the order does not exist, it returns an error.
-If the bearer token is not valid, it returns an error.
-If the user exist, but the in the users collection the given user id is not related to the restaurant of the order, it returns an error.
-(The users collection must have a `controls` field in the user object with the restaurant id).
+**Description**: Finalizes the order and returns it with all products aggregated by product and ingredients (if two users have the same product with the same ingredients, it will be aggregated; if ingredients differ, they are considered different products).

+This endpoint marks the order as ready for fulfillment, but it doesn't mark it as fulfilled yet.
+An order can be finalized multiple times as long as it hasn't been fulfilled.
+This allows reviewing and refreshing the final order details.

+If the order is already fulfilled, it returns a 409 Conflict error.
+The user must control the restaurant to access this endpoint.

 #### Input: Path variable
 ```json